Subbu0917/Linux_Monitoring_project/README.md

-# DevOps Internship Project – Containerized Application Deployment
+# Linux System Monitoring Automation

 ## Project Overview
-This project demonstrates a DevOps workflow for deploying a full-stack application using containerization and CI/CD automation.
-The project includes frontend and backend services that are containerized using Docker and deployed using Docker Compose.
+This project is a Linux-based monitoring automation tool developed using Bash scripting.
+The script monitors key system resources such as CPU usage, memory usage, and disk utilization, and logs the system performance data.

-The goal of this project is to simulate a real-world DevOps environment where application build, integration, and deployment processes are automated.
+The objective of this project is to automate system health monitoring for Linux environments and assist administrators in tracking system resource usage.

 ## Tools & Technologies
-- Docker
-- Docker Compose
-- GitHub Actions
 - Linux
-- Bash
+- Bash Scripting
+- System Monitoring Commands
-- Git
+- Log File Management

-## Architecture
-The project contains two main services:
-- **Frontend Application**
-- **Backend Application**

-Both services are containerized using Docker and orchestrated using Docker Compose for simplified deployment and management.

-## CI/CD Pipeline
-GitHub Actions workflows are used to automate:
-- Code integration
-- Application build process
-- Container deployment workflow

-## Key Features
+## Features
-- Containerized frontend and backend services
-- Automated CI/CD pipeline using GitHub Actions
-- Simplified application deployment using Docker Compose
-- Version-controlled infrastructure and application code
+- Monitors CPU utilization
+- Tracks memory usage
+- Monitors disk space usage
+- Generates log files for system performance tracking
+- Automates system monitoring tasks

+## How It Works
+The Bash script periodically checks system resource usage using Linux commands and records the output in a log file.
+This helps administrators analyze system performance and detect potential issues.

 ## Learning Outcomes
-Through this project, I gained hands-on experience with:
+Through this project, I gained practical experience in:
-- Containerization using Docker
-- Managing multi-container applications
-- Implementing CI/CD pipelines
+- Linux system administration
-- DevOps workflow automation
+- Bash scripting automation
+- System monitoring and logging
+- Troubleshooting Linux environments